Arkay-1248/Do-Not-Go-Gentle/Adding mods to AVO.md

 - NPC's
 - Facedata

-As with worldspace mesh/texture replacers, these are a bit more involved and you will need to either regenerate all of the facegen or re-install certain mods to bring back the original facegen.
-Please follow [this guide](https://github.com/The-Animonculory/Modding-Resources/blob/main/Regenerating%20Faces%20in%20the%20Creation%20Kit.md) on how to regenerate facegen.
+As of AVO 2.0, you no longer need to regenerate all of the facegen for newly added quest mods or have to contend with it.
+By default, AVO uses HMB II which has the option of assets to create new facegen.
+If you wish to do this, please follow [this guide](https://github.com/The-Animonculory/Modding-Resources/blob/main/Regenerating%20Faces%20in%20the%20Creation%20Kit.md) which details the process of doing so.